3 Step Method to Calm Parenting with Alison Escalante

 Step 1 – Sigh

 When Alison says “sigh”, she also means take a deep breath.
 When we take a moment to take a big deep breath with a long exhale, we are stepping out of the “shoulds”.
-Doing this gives us a moment in time to notice ourselves and our body.
+Doing this gives us a moment in time to notice ourselves and our bodies.
 When we sigh, our bodies see it as taking us away from a place of danger.

 Step 2 – See